manikandan26052004/19CS301Module-9/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

 ### EX: 9.2 LIST COMPREHENSION
-### Aim: To Write a Python class program to generate all even numbers between 200 and 300 and store in a list using list comprehension.
+### Aim: To Write a Python class program to store all odd numbers between 500 and 600 in a reverse order  using list comprehension.
 ### Algorithm:
 STEP 1: Start.